 Following an HGV accident, you could be left seriously injured and at a loss.
 If you are suffering mentally, physically or financially, you could be eligible to claim HGV accident compensation.
 However, before we begin our guide, you might be wondering, ‘what is an HGV accident claim?’

 A Heavy Goods Vehicle (HGV) is used to transport goods between different locations.
-You may be involved in an accident involving an HGV if you are a driver, road user or a pedestrian.
-A claim could compensate you for pain and suffering if you have sustained a personal injury following an HGV accident.
+You may be involved in an accident involving an HGV if you are a driver, road user or pedestrian.
+A road traffic accident claim could compensate you for pain and suffering if you have sustained a personal injury following an HGV accident.

 Our advisors are available 24/7 to offer free legal advice and answer any questions you may have after reading this guide.
 They could also confirm your eligibility for claiming lorry accident compensation and connect you to a No Win No Fee lawyer.
 When making a claim, you can get in touch using the details below: